 The Cleveland Clinic Breast Cancer Screening Guideline

-Starting at age 40, a yearly mammogram is recommended by the American Cancer Society, the American College of Obstetrics and Gynecology, the National Comprehensive Cancer Network, and Cleveland Clinic's Breast Cancer Screening Task Force.
-More specifically, the American Cancer Society guidelines state:
+Starting at age 40, a yearly mammogram is recommended by the National Comprehensive Cancer Network, the American College of Obstetrics and Gynecology, and Cleveland Clinic's Breast Cancer Screening Task Force.
+The American Cancer Society guidelines state:

-- A breast exam by a trained provider (also called a clinical breast exam) about every 3 years for women aged 20-39, and every year for women 40 and over.
+A breast exam by a trained provider (also called a clinical breast exam) every 1-3 years for women aged 20-39, and every year for women 40 and over.

-- Women should know how their breasts normally look and feel and report any breast change promptly to their health care provider.
-Breast self-exam is an option for women starting in their 20s.
+Self-breast awareness - women should know how their breasts normally look and feel and report any breast change promptly to their health care provider.
+Periodic, consistent breast self-exam (BSE) may help with breast self-awareness.

 In November 2009, the US Preventive Services Task Force (USPSTF) recommended that most women can wait until age 50 to get their first mammogram.
-They also suggested that women get their mammograms every other year instead of every year, and that physicians should not teach their patients about breast self examination.
-For women between the ages of 40-49, they stated that the decision whether to start a screening mammogram every 2 years should be individualized, taking into account a woman’s preferences after discussing the possible benefits and harms with her doctor.
+It also suggested that women get their mammograms every other year instead of every year, and that physicians should not teach their patients about breast self-examination.
+For women between the ages of 40-49, the USPSTF stated that the decision whether to start a screening mammogram should be individualized, taking into account a woman’s preferences after discussing the possible benefits and harms with her doctor.
 Various professional and advocacy groups have reacted differently to these suggestions, and as a result, women are unsure about the optimal screening for breast cancer.

 Some women – because of their family history, a genetic tendency, or certain other factors – can be screened with MRI in addition to mammograms.
-The number of women who fall into this category is small: less than 2% of all the women in the US.
+The number of women who fall into this category is small.
 Talk with your doctor about your history and whether you should have additional tests at an earlier age.

 To try to understand the controversies better, let's review the facts: